 Pittsburgh’s Polish Hill

 With so many Poles residing in the area, it’s no wonder the Polish have put such a stamp on Pittsburgh.
 From food to football, the Polish have made their mark.
-Pittsburgh even has a hill named for the culture – Polish Hill, which had the largest concentration of Poles in the area.
+Pittsburgh even has a hill named for the culture: Polish Hill, which had the largest concentration of Poles in the area.
 Polish Hill is also home to the area’s other premier Polish church, Immaculate Heart of Mary.
 It is a grand house of worship in the “Polish Cathedral” style.
-Like their European counterparts, the Polish Catholics in Pittsburgh have produced some remarkable clergy – Bishop David Zubik and Adam Cardinal Maida are both of Polish descent and from Pittsburgh.
+Like their European counterparts, the Polish Catholics in Pittsburgh have produced some remarkable clergy.

-Polkas, Polish folk music, are still a favorite in the area, and even today, it’s not uncommon to include one at a wedding reception.
+Polkas, a Polish folk music, are still a favorite in the area.
+Even today, it’s not uncommon to include one at a wedding reception.
 And it wouldn’t be a Steelers Super Bowl party without the “Steelers Polka.”
 The Polish influence has also manifested itself in sports in other ways besides the fight song.
-Although not a native Pittsburgher, Eddie Olczyk, the former Penguins player, coach, and broadcaster has been one of the team’s most noted Polish player.
+Although not a native Pittsburgher, Eddie Olczyk, the former Penguins player, coach, and broadcaster has been one of the team’s most noted Polish players.
 When you are talking Polish sports stars, you can’t forget Donora’s Stan Musial, and the hero of the 1960 World Series, Bill Mazeroski.

 What’s Polish food without some sweets?
-Come Mardi Gras, look for paczki, Polish doughnuts, to appear in the area’s bakeries to indulge in before the start of Lent.
-Also, you may want to try some kruczyki, fried Polish cookies, that some, because of their appearance, call angel wings.
+Come Mardi Gras, look for paczki, Polish doughnuts, to appear in the area’s bakeries before the start of Lent.
+Also, you may want to try some kruczyki, fried Polish cookies, that some call angel wings because of their appearance.
 No matter what you call them, they taste heavenly.